-Author has written 32 stories for Harry Potter, and Twilight.
+Author has written 33 stories for Harry Potter, Twilight, and Lord of the Rings.

 Check out my Tumblr -